 Below: 1st photo - The stem and undersurface of the leaves are covered with dense silvery-white hairs.
 2nd photo - Flower heads in late summer before opening.
 3rd photo - The plant as it appears the following spring, still upright, having provide good winter interest.

 Below: The aromatic leaves of White Sage are quite hairy, especially the underside (2nd photo).
 Leaves on the mid and lower stem have small teeth on the upper margins.

 Notes: Eloise Butler first introduced White Sage into the Garden on Oct.
-16, 1909 with plants she obtained in Glenwood Park (which surrounds the Garden), and thus, it is indigenous to the Garden area.
-This plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
+16, 1909 with plants she obtained in Glenwood Park (which surrounds the Garden), and thus, it is indigenous to the Garden area unless it came from the Park Board Nursery which was located in the park.
+She also planted it in 1922 from Brook Park, MN.
+White Sage was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
 White Sage is native to Minnesota and well distributed except for a few scattered counties.
 The plants in the Garden appear to be A. ludoviciana Nutt. ssp. ludoviciana which is the subspecies native to Minnesota.

 Subspecies of A. ludoviciana: Artemisia is large genus with five subgenera.
 One of those five is Artemisia subg.
 Artemisia within which there are 28 species in North America, one of which is Artemisia ludoviciana and in that species there are 6 subspecies allowing for widespread distribution.
 Ssp. ludoviciana is widespread, absent only in the far north of the continent, the Canadian east coastal provinces and several of the U.S. states in the SE.
 It is differentiated from the other five subspecies by not having deeply lobed leaves, which eliminates subsp. candicans and subsp. incompta.
 The other four have entire or shallowly lobed leaves with flower heads in either a panicle or raceme type array.
 If the array is 8 cm or larger in diameter, and leaves under 2 cm, we eliminate subsp. albula.
 If the leaf margins are plane and not revolute (the edges turned back), we have our subspecies here.
 The other two subspecies have revolute leaves - subsp. redolens and subsp. mexicana.